MikelUrr/node_ExploreNYC360/README.md

         ```bash
         npm start
-        ```

 This command launches the ExploreNYC360 application, making it accessible at http://localhost:your-port.
 Remember to replace "your-port" with the actual port number on which your application will be running.

 Internal Management System:
 ExploreNYC360 includes a powerful internal management system.
-Access it by navigating to http://localhost:your-port/admin.
+Access it Access it by logging as a admin profile.

-Internal Management System:
-ExploreNYC360 includes a powerful internal management system.
-Access it by navigating to http://localhost:your-port/admin.

 Additional Commands:
 To build the application: